Table of Contents

 The above SPECT scan using thallium-201 shows the rest images (bottom rows) and technetium-99m sestamibi for the stress images (top rows).
 These myocardial perfusion scans play a vital role in the non-invasive evaluation of coronary artery disease.
-This study identified some patients who had coronary artery disease and therefore, provided prognostic information about the risk of adverse cardiac events for the individual patient.
-New radionuclides are being developed for myocardial perfusion and this particularly includes rubidium-82.
+This study identified some patients with coronary artery disease and provided prognostic information about the risk of adverse cardiac events for the individual patient.
+New radionuclides are being developed for myocardial perfusion, and this particularly includes rubidium-82.
 The aim is to decrease the radiation dose to the patient by a factor of 10 compared to technetium-99m.
 In the future, a complete myocardial perfusion exam may be achieved while maintaining a patient dose under 3 mSv.

 Imaging cerebral blood flow is used to assess brain function.
 These studies use several SPECT radiopharmaceuticals and mostly are technetium-99m imaging agents.
 They include technetium-99m pertechnetate, technetium-99m-pentetate (Tc-DTPA), technetium-99m gluceptate (Tc-GH), technetium-99m exametazime (Tc-HMPAO) and technetium-99m bicisate (Tc-ECD).

-All gamma radiation emitted from SPECT radiopharmaceuticals are detected by the usage of a rotating gamma camera around the patient to produce 3-D imaging.
+All gamma radiation emitted from SPECT radiopharmaceuticals is detected by the usage of a rotating gamma camera around the patient to produce 3-D imaging.
 The images undergo various electronic transformations by taking into account the distribution of the radiotracer, the process of filtered back projection and other tomographic techniques.

-Brain imaging forms a central part of nuclear medicine by providing physicians functional diagnostic information about the disease states of the central nervous system.
+Brain imaging forms a central part of nuclear medicine by providing physicians with functional diagnostic information about the disease states of the central nervous system.
 The various imaging modalities employed to study the brain include computerized tomography (CT) and functional magnetic resonance imaging (fMRI).
-Radiopharmaceuticals used for planar imaging, single-photon emission computed tomography (SPECT) and positron emission tomography (PET).
+Radiopharmaceuticals are used for planar imaging, single-photon emission computed tomography (SPECT) and positron emission tomography (PET).
 In addition, to hybrids of PET-CT, SPECT-CT and PET-MRI can be used as suitable scanning systems.

-Currently, SPECT and SPECT-CT imaging studies of the brain play a primary role in patient diagnosis.
+SPECT and SPECT-CT imaging studies of the brain play a primary role in patient diagnosis.
 These brain imaging modalities involve single-photon emitting agents to evaluate brain death, epilepsy, cerebrovascular disease, neuronal function and cerebrospinal fluid (CSF) dynamics.

 Spatial resolution and detection sensitivity are both important factors that play a vital role in SPECT scanning and PET radiotracers.

 The majority of clinical gamma cameras can produce a tomographic spatial resolution of approximately 10 mm.
 However, certain preclinical SPECT scanners can provide a submillimetre spatial resolution.
 Subsequently, further modifications using multi-pinhole systems can produce a spatial resolution below 1 mm.
-Furthermore, the clinical and preclinical PET scanners have a spatial resolution of 1-2 mm and 4-6 mm respectively.
+Furthermore, the clinical and preclinical PET scanners have a spatial resolution of 1-2 mm and 4-6 mm, respectively.
 Developments in brain PET scanners have produced an improved spatial resolution of approximately 2.5 mm in the central field of view.

-Several research groups have achieved a spatial resolution of less than 1 mm by using fine segmented lutetium orthosilicate (LSO) crystals leading to the concept of micro-SPECT as a diagnostic imaging tool.You Are Here: Home » spect imaging
+Several research groups have achieved a spatial resolution of less than 1 mm by using finely segmented lutetium orthosilicate (LSO) crystals leading to the concept of micro-SPECT as a diagnostic imaging tool.